Reflections 2019 (SUBMISSIONS ARE NOW CLOSED)

 first draft of your submission to firstname.lastname@example.org.
 Submissions should be sent as Microsoft Word documents, formatted in 12-point Times New Roman font, double-spaced, with one-inch margins.

-Submission: Art Exhibit
+Submission: Art Exhibit (NOW CLOSED)

 - You may include a Scripture reference with your piece, though it is not required; a brief description of your piece (no more than 100 words) is still required.